jodybrazil/nominatim/README.md

 ## Run

-This uses a local CSV file with a single column of addresses to lookup and then creates a CSV file with the addresses and a new column with the OSM ID.
+This uses a local CSV file with a single column of addresses to lookup and then creates a CSV file with the addresses and new columns with the OSM type, OSM ID, and UniqueID which is a combination of type and id separated with an underscore ("_").

 NOTE: the delimiter is a semicolon (;) for the CSV to allow commas to be used in the address.